The Valley Nursery School - Aims and Curriculum

 Vocabulary plays a vital role in children's confidence and assuredness.
-Through early language children can communicate and articulate what they are thinking and get what they want.
-They can make friends, have high self esteem and good mental health.
+Through early language children can communicate and articulate what they are thinking.
+They can make friends, have high self-esteem and good mental health.
 To help children's vocabulary, we place great importance on interactions with each child.
 As a whole setting we have undertaken 'Learning Language and Loving it' to reflect on and improve our interactions.
-Staff are trained in makaton to help bridge the gap between non-communicators and talkers.
+Staff are trained in Makaton to help bridge the gap between non-communicators and talkers.
 Story time, song and rhyme are plentiful throughout the day.
-We hold story days based on favourite books to fully immerse the
+We hold story days based on favourite books to fully immerse the children in literature.

 The curriculum enhances the experiences and opportunities available to our children